-Markfield has detailed guidelines for trips out which all paid staff are expected to be familiar with before going out on a trip.
+Markfield has detailed guidelines for trips out which all staff are expected to be familiar with before going out on a trip.

+Prior to trip session leaders should undertake a general risk assessment for their club as well as specific venue risk assessment (see Health & safety Policy for risk assessment pro forma).

+As much preparation as possible should be conducted so that the additional on-site assessment is kept to a minimum.
 The most important points to remember are:

-- A risk assessment must have been conducted by a core member of staff, of the trip venue, and in relation to the trip itself, before it happens. - Markfield staff must wear / carry their ID cards on trips out. - No volunteers or people on placement should ever leave the building with children or non-independent adults, unless a paid member of Markfield staff is present.
-Paid members of staff must never go on a trip alone with service users. - Make sure that all outings, even to the local shops, are cleared with the session leader, or a senior manager. - Always ensure that you have planned the trip thoroughly. - Always take enough incontinent pads, refreshments and money for the trip. - Always take a list of service users and staff going on the trip with you and leave a duplicate copy on the inside of reception window. - Always remove the list when you return from your outing. - Always take a First Aid Kit and make sure a qualified first aider is amongst the staff members on the trip.

-- Always take the telephone number of the project with you, and take a mobile phone with you.
-Record which mobile you have with you on the trip list you leave in reception. - If a service user needs medication, make sure you have discussed and agreed arrangements for giving their medication with a senior manager . - Children can never leave the building without staff unless we have explicit parental permission. - Be aware of protecting vulnerable service users from strangers when you are on outings.
-Always closely supervise them if they are talking to people that are not associated with Markfield. - Never let children go home with anyone they meet on a trip, even if it's a family member or friend.
+- A risk assessment must have been conducted by a core member of staff, of the trip venue, and in relation to the trip itself, before it happens. - Individual service users risk assessments completed where needed - Preparation and notification for service users - Markfield staff must wear or carry their staff ID cards on trips out. - No volunteers or people on placement should ever leave the building with children or non-independent adults, unless a member of Markfield staff is present. - Make sure that all outings, even to the local shops, are cleared with the session leader or a senior manager, and a list of the service users who have gone out of the building has been completed and put up in the reception office window (see Health & Safety Policy for information on procedure for trips out.) - Prepare the trips out bag (stored in the Projects Office) - All staff on the trip should have the Markfield number and the session leader's phone number in case of emergencies. - If a service user needs medication, make sure you have discussed and agreed arrangements for giving their medication with a senior manager. - Children can never leave the building without staff unless we have explicit parental permission. - Be aware of protecting vulnerable service users from strangers when you are on outings.
+Always closely supervise them if they are talking to people that are not associated with Markfield. - Never let children go home with anyone they meet on a trip, even if it's a family member or friend. - If individual service users have left the building to go on a trip the session leader should place a list of staff and service users who are out of the building in the window of the reception office, for other staff to refer to if needed.